 Regulations require easy opt-out mechanisms.
 Providing functional opt-out options helps maintain a clean, engaged subscriber list, reducing complaints and negative feedback.

-Key Regulations Governing SMS Marketing
+Regulations Governing SMS Marketing in the U.S. and EU

 Both the United States and the European Union have established specific laws and guidelines that must be adhered to.
 This section breaks down the primary regulations governing SMS marketing in these regions, offering a straightforward overview of what your business needs to know to stay compliant.